Post-Operative Care Instructions for Labiaplasty:Labia Minora Reduction

 - Within the first 1-2 days after surgery, you are expected to be able to walk.
 Dr. Vitasna will ensure that no abnormal bleeding from the surgical wound occurs, and you can urinate by yourself after the catheter removal, as well as you are asked to review post-operative care instructions.
 Then Dr. Vitasna will allow you to return home.

 2. Water contact & Post-operative home care instructions after the Labia Minora Reduction

 - At home, you must take an antibiotic, an anti-inflammatory drug to lessen the wound pain, and an acetaminophen, especially the antibiotic should be wholly completed.

-- You may experience light reddish bleeding out of the surgical wound in around 1-2 weeks after the Labia Minora Reduction, and you should use a sanitary napkin to monitor the bleeding.
+- You may experience light reddish bleeding out of the surgical wound in around 1-2 weeks after the surgery, and you should use a sanitary napkin to monitor the bleeding.
 In case of excessive bleeding or reddish blood clot, swollen wound and high fever, please contact the Center immediately for suggestions or come to see Dr. Vitasna for the surgical wound examination.

-- After the Labia Minora Reduction, you may experience itching or green-curd like discharge as a result of vaginal fungi, possibly following taking antibiotic to avoid post-operative infection, and needing oral anti-fungal medication or suppository.
+- After the surgery, you may experience itching or green-curd like discharge as a result of vaginal fungi, possibly following taking antibiotic to avoid post-operative infection, and needing oral anti-fungal medication or suppository.

 3. Recovery Period after the Labia Minora Reduction

 - Recovery varies individually.
 You may return to work after 2-3 days of the surgery.
 Moreover, you should follow the physician’s appointment for follow up examination or treatment.